ThomasBudd/dat_spect_ud/README.md

 Inference code for DAT SPECT image analysis using deep learning.

-The code covers the inferences of the models used in our publications (see below) For questions please contact thomasbuddenkotte@googlemail.com or r.buchert@uke.de
+The code covers the inferences of the models used in our publications (see below).

+For questions please contact thomasbuddenkotte@googlemail.com or r.buchert@uke.de

 # Publications: